Mohd-daniyal-ashraf/Mohd-daniyal-ashraf/README.md

 </div>

 ## 👏 Welcome to my page <br>
-- ### I'm Daniyal, Full-stack developer from India.
+- ### I'm Daniyal, Full-Stack Developer from India.
 - ### Excel in <b>Problem Solving(DSA)</b> and <b>Web Development</b>.
 - ### Having Expertise in a Range of Technologies Including in React.JS, Node.JS, Express.JS, MongoDB, SQL, Tailwind CSS and more.